LeonChen66/Harry-Potter-vs-The-Lord-of-the-Rings/README.md

 ##### It is a popular approach in deep learning where pre-trained models are used as the starting point on computer vision and natural language processing tasks given the vast compute and time resources required to develop neural network models on these problems and from the huge jumps in skill that they provide on related problems
 <blockquote><p>Transfer learning is the improvement of learning in a new task through the transfer of knowledge from a related task that has already been learned.</p></blockquote>
 <p>— <a href="ftp://ftp.cs.wisc.edu/machine-learning/shavlik-group/torrey.handbook09.pdf">Chapter 11: Transfer Learning</a>, <a href="http://amzn.to/2fgeVro">Handbook of Research on Machine Learning Applications</a>, 2009.</p>

+* Experience of Transfer Learning.
+##### Not just for ImageNet, if you have enough data it's better to train your network from scratch.
+That are several reasons can explain it.
+And the results of tranfer learning does not obviously improve because the dataset is large enough I think.

 ### Histogram of oriented gradients(HOG)
 ##### The histogram of oriented gradients (HOG) is a feature descriptor used in computer vision and image processing for the purpose of object detection.
 The technique counts occurrences of gradient orientation in localized portions of an image.
 This method is similar to that of edge orientation histograms, scale-invariant feature transform descriptors, and shape contexts, but differs in that it is computed on a dense grid of uniformly spaced cells and uses overlapping local contrast normalization for improved accuracy.